awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 ### Using the AWS KMS API<a name="key-policy-modifying-how-to-api"></a>

-You can use the AWS KMS API to modify a key policy document\.
+You can use the AWS KMS API to change a key policy document\.
 The following steps use the [AWS KMS HTTP API](https://docs.aws.amazon.com/kms/latest/APIReference/)\.
 You can perform the same operations with the [AWS SDKs](https://aws.amazon.com/tools/#sdk) or [AWS command line tools](https://aws.amazon.com/tools/#cli), which is often easier than using the HTTP API\.
 For the operations and syntax to use for other SDKs and tools, consult the reference documentation for that particular SDK or tool\.
 For sample code that uses the AWS SDK for Java, see [Working with Key Policies](programming-key-policies.md)\.

-**To change a key policy document \(API\)**
+**To change a key policy document \(KMS API\)**

 1. Use [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) to retrieve the existing key policy document, and then save the key policy document to a file\.